practicalli/engineering-playbook/docs/os/linux/hyprland/index.md

 Hyprland is not a full desktop environment, unlike KDE or Gnome.
 There are distributions that provide a complete Hyprland based desktop environment.

-- Omachy: simple and opinionated distribution from Arch Linux & Hprland, completely keyboard driven and providing a crafted experience.
+- Garuda Linux: hyprland variant provides a professional and simple to manage operating system, G-Hyprland provides optional extra Hyprland customisation.
-- Garuda Linux: hyprlant variant provides a professional and easy to manage operating system, G-Hyprland provides optional extra Hyprland customisation.
+- HyDE: a complete desktop environment for Hyprland, to be added on top of a minimal Arch Linux install.
-- NWG Live
+- NWG Live: provides a convenient way to try out Hyprland with little risk, also has lots of nice themes

 Hyprland can be installed on Arch Linux and Nix distributions.
 Community scripts are available for Debian and RedHat based distributions.